 Identity theft remains a major concern for consumers as criminals find new ways to steal data.
 In 2017, the number of identity fraud victims hit a record high of 16.7 million, according to the FTC.
 Paper continues to be a common target for fraudsters, with one in every five data breaches involving paper documents.

-The shredder cut style determines the security level of your secure paper shredder.
+The paper shredder cut style determines the security level of your secure paper shredder.
 It is an essential factor to keep in mind as you source for a new commercial shredder for your office.
 High-security shredders help mitigate the risk of your sensitive information falling into the wrong hands.

 7 DIN 66399 standards determine the security level of a paper shredder, with classes ranging from P-1 to P-7.
 Class P-1 is the lowest security level, suitable for general documents.
 P-7 is designed for data demanding the highest security.